 In the evening, enjoy strolling the cobblestone streets of Gastown.
 In the summer, the shops stay open late, and there are plenty of options to grab a casual drink.

-As one of the initial neighborhoods in Vancouver, the area was named after Jack “Gassy” Deighton, who opened the first bar in the area.
+As one of the initial neighborhoods in Vancouver, Gastown was named after Jack “Gassy” Deighton, who opened the first bar in the area.
 The highlight of Gastown stands at the corner of Water and Cambie Streets.

 The Gastown Steam Clock attracts a crowd in summer.
 They come to hear its Westminster chimes and see steam rise every fifteen minutes.

-Built in 1977, the clock is relatively new.
-However, it’s one of the few surviving working steam clocks in the world.
+Built in 1977, the clock is relatively new, and runs of steam, which once heated the city.
+Although a relatively new addition, it’s one of the few surviving working steam clocks in the world.

 Yaletown